Gcopple/TensorFlowMLF/README.md

 I need to understand the optimzer better and the loss better.
 I'd like to know more about adding neurons, about loss, and about layers.

+## Day 2: Learning about Computer Vision
+Computer Vision uses pictures, who knew!

+We use images that are already classified to train our neural network and then we will use a new data set or subset to test our model.
+So, Don't use items that are in the training set to test the network!

+use numbers for our item names not strings.

+Flatten will take our nxn array and transform it into into a 1xm array .relu: If the output of a neuron is less than zero it will set it to zero.
+.softmax: This will take the highest value and set it to one and all other values to zero.
+This is used on classificaiton problems as we do not often want a likelyhood we would like a classification.

+NOTE: when building a neural network all input data has to be the same size.
+AND we will have as many output neurons as we have classifications, so 10 classifications will mean 10 output neurons.

+You can stop epochs early by making statements like in ex2 logs.get() >percent

+COMMENTS: I need a greater undstanding of classes and their inputs.